max044/Pyrros/README.md

 ## 📦 Status

 > The project is under early development.
-First training scripts for Qwen + GRPO + QLoRA coming soon.
+Feel free to contribute or suggest features!

 ## Install Pyrros